AlgoDeveloper400/News-ML-Project/README.md

 For the sake of demonstration, this repository includes only this year's news data.
 If you need data covering a longer period, you'll need to build your own script to collect it.
 Fortunately, creating such a data collection script is not very difficult.

+# 🗞️ Economic News Event Counts by Currency and Impact
+This CSV file contains counts of how many times each unique economic news event occurred for each currency, grouped by impact level, based on cleaned data from 2007 to 2025.
+The data supports filtering by impact type and includes clear header lines separating each currency’s events for easy analysis.

+Note: Having less data, especially for rare or missing events, can negatively affect the performance of Recurrent Neural Networks (RNNs) trained on this dataset.
+Sparse or incomplete event histories reduce the model’s ability to learn meaningful temporal patterns, which can lead to less accurate predictions.